The Legend of Zelda: Rebel Assassin

 Link scowled.
 "I failed."

 "You don't know that," Jonah said softly.
 He flicked a glance over at the Commander before returning to his meal.
-"Kisho hasn't made any evaluation yet.
+"Kisho hasn't decided yet.
 There's still hope."

 Link's heart stirred.
 "Really?"